A characterization of simultaneous optimization, majorization, and (bi)submodular polyhedra: Introduction

 The existence of solutions that minimize whole classes of objective functions is closely related to the concept of majorization \cite{Marshall2011}.
 Majorization is a formalization of the vague notion that the components of one vector are less spread out (or closer together) than those of another vector.
 We say that, in this case, the former vector is \emph{majorized} by the latter.
 Majorization can be characterized in several ways, one of which is via Schur-convex functions.
 More precisely, given two vectors $x,y \in \mathbb{R}^n$, $x$ is majorized by $y$ if and only if $\Phi(x) \leq \Phi(y)$ for all Schur-convex functions $\Phi$.
 Several variants of majorization exist that can also be characterized in terms of better objective values for particular classes of Schur-convex functions.
-Prominent examples of these are weak submajorization, weak supermajorization, and weak absolute majorization, which are characterized by better objective values for non-decreasing, non-increasing, and element-wise even Schur-convex functions, respectively (see also \cite{Marshall2011} and Section~\ref{sec_maj_basic}).
+Examples of these are weak submajorization, weak supermajorization, and weak absolute majorization, which are characterized by better objective values for non-decreasing, non-increasing, and element-wise even Schur-convex functions, respectively (see also \cite{Marshall2011} and Section~\ref{sec_maj_basic}).

 The class of Schur-convex functions is broad and includes, e.g., symmetric quasi-convex functions.
-In particular, many common utility and cost functions in resource allocation problems are special cases of Schur-convex functions.
-As a consequence, majorization and its characterization in terms of Schur-convex functions have many applications such as telecommunications \cite{Jorswiek2006} and economics \cite{Arnold2018} (see also \cite{Marshall2011}).
+In particular, many common utility and cost functions in RAPs are special cases of Schur-convex functions.
+As a consequence, majorization and its characterization in terms of Schur-convex functions have many applications in, e.g., telecommunications \cite{Jorswiek2006} and economics \cite{Arnold2018} (see also \cite{Marshall2011}).

-The existence of a vector that simultaneously minimizes all Schur-convex functions over a given feasible set is equivalent to the existence of a so-called least majorized element in this set, i.e., a vector that is majorized by all other vectors in the set.
+Solutions that are majorized by all other vectors in a given feasible set, and thereby also simultaneously minimize all Schur-convex functions over this set, are known as least majorized elements.
 The existence of such elements has hardly been investigated in the literature.
 In fact, the only non-trivial sets for which the existence of such elements has been established are (submodular) base polyhedra \cite{Dutta1989} (see also the historical overview in \cite{Frank2020}).